openedx/edx-documentation/en_us/course_authors/source/video/create_preroll_video.rst

 .. note::
  Only courses that run on the edx.org website can include a pre-roll video.
 In addition, your organization must work with edX partner support to encode and host your video files.
-For more information, see :ref:`Video Processing Overview`.
+For more information, see :ref:`Automated Video Process`.

 You can create a short video message and configure it to play before the other videos in your course.
 For example, a pre-roll video might provide learners